oddbird/oddleventy/content/blog/2025/make-it-ugly.md

 We're reaching Inception-levels of quotation here,
 I know --
 but in that interview,
-Brian quotes from an unnamed architect friend, talking about the introduction of computers:
+Brian quotes from an architect friend (Rem Koolhaas), talking about the introduction of computers:

+> You could construct a building in half an hour on the computer,
+> and you’d have this amazing-looking thing, but, he said,
-> It didn’t help us make good buildings.
+> “It didn’t help us make good buildings.
-> It helped us make things that looked like they might be good buildings.
+> It helped us make things that looked like they might be good buildings.”

-The architect refers to this
+Koolhaas refers to this
 as a 'premature sheen' that software can add, distracting from the real questions at hand early in a project.